Bozar/OneMoreLevel/user/doc/baron.md

 If the bandit has one or more hit points left, PC restores 1 turn.

 If the bandit has no hit points left, PC restores 10 turns.
 The bandit is removed from the game forever.
 A random tree trunk turns from a letter O to an exclamation mark.
 It means that PC has fully revealed the bandit's secrets and has found out a point of interest.
-The marked trunk acts as an indicator of the number of bandits you have discovered and it behaves the same as an unmarked one in other aspects.
+The marked trunk acts as an indicator of the number of bandits you have discovered.
+It behaves the same as an unmarked one in other aspects.

 A bandit has 9 hit points.
 PC has at most 24 turns.
 As mentioned above, PC needs to reveal at least 2 of the 5 bandits to beat the game.
 When the last turn ends and PC has only found zero or one bandit, he loses.